 2. Click the Dependency Analysis node.

-3. On the Dependency Analysis tab, click the Analyze button.
+3. In the Dependency Analysis view, click Analyze.

 The dependency graph displays the structure of your project.
 Each box in the graph represents a file, and each arrow is a dependency.